SuperCowPowers/workbench/docs/aws_setup/domain_cert_setup.md

 - **Inactive**: This state indicates that the certificate is not currently in use.

-The certificate status should obviously be in the **Issued** state, if not please contact SageWorks Support Team.
+The certificate status should obviously be in the **Issued** state, if not please contact Workbench Support Team.

 ## Retrieving the Certificate ARN